iantfleming/CV/README.md

 | [**acebook-JAANIS**](https://github.com/iantfleming/acebook-JAANIS) | A group project I took part in at Makers.
 We were tasked with creating a clone of Facebook with the ability to comment, edit comments and like posts.  | Ruby, Bootstrap, Javascript, PSQL, Rspec, Heroku             |
 [**Bank-Tech-Test**](https://github.com/iantfleming/Bank-Tech-Test)   | A solo project in which I had to implement the basic functionality of a bank account with simple features such as withdraw, deposit and view bank statements. | Ruby, Rspec, SimpleCov, Rubocop

-## Experience

-**Self Employed** / (Sep '18 - Present)
-_Musician_

-For the last 2 years, I have been able to successfully support myself entirely through self employed income, and was even able to adapt to Covid-19 restrictions by moving all of my work online.
-There are 2 sides to my work as a self employed musican.
-The first is teaching piano and music theory, which I have done for students ranging from 3 years old all the way up to adult age.
-The second is composition, where I have composed music for several award winning pieces of theatre and had my music performed in world famous music venues by highly reputable musical ensembles.

-**St Mary & St Michael Catholic Primary School** / (Oct '16 - Jul '18)
-_Special Educational Needs Teaching Assistant_

-Before becoming a freelance musician full time, I worked as a teaching assistant for a student with special educational needs.
-This role involved many responsibilities, both in helping the student I worked 1-1 with, and serving the school's wider needs.
-One of my responsibilities was to help to develop strategies for preparing the student I worked with for his year 6 SAT's as much as possible.
-I would also be in charge of dealing with the behaviour of the student which at times could be volatile.
-On a larger scale, the school would trust me with ensuring the safety of students while on school trips, involving the following of strict procedures to ensure there were no safety breaches.

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Thrives under pressure
 Completing all 16 weeks of Makers Academy, while still working in the evenings put me under a considerable amount of pressure which I was able to overcome and produce excellent work alongside members of various teams I was a part of which can be viewed on my [GitHub](https://github.com/iantfleming) account.